-The centerpiece of the month is the commissioned piece for Play-the-Recorder Day 2022, by Bay Area composer Erik Pearson, entitled “Fanfare: returning.”
-ARS members received the piece with the Winter 2021 edition of the American Recorder Magazine, and can log in and access the piece in our PtRM Music Library.
+The centerpiece of the month is the commissioned piece for Play-the-Recorder Day 2023, by Dutch-born, Austin-based composer Victor Eijkhout, entitled “Quo Vadis?”.
+ARS members received the piece with the Winter 2022 edition of the American Recorder Magazine, and they can log in and access the piece, along with other PtRM pieces, in our PtRM Music Library.

-Play-along tracks for each part of the PtRM piece are available on the "Fanfare: returning" webpage, plus a 4-part accompaniment and videos, for rehearsing on your own or with friends.
+For Play-the-Recorder Month 2023, play-along tracks for each part of the PtRM piece are available here on the ARS website plus a 4-part accompaniment and videos, for rehearsing on your own or with friends.

 For spreading the word and publicizing any local PtRM events, the ARS has created helpful documents (PDFs):